Share This Article:

 Does your home rental agreement/council permit you to have an animal?

 • Landlords sometimes ban pets or restrict the size, type and number of pets permitted.
-In some cases, you may need to pay an additional bond or rent or seek written permission to house pets on a temporary basis.
+In some cases, you may need to pay an additional bond or rent or seek written permission to house pets temporarily.

 • Some strata by-laws may also restrict pet ownership, so it is best to check with your Strata Manager prior to taking on a foster pet.